Leo Carrillo State Park: In popular culture

 Actors such as Elvis Presley, Jerry Lewis, Nancy Sinatra, Dick Clark and other celebrities have been featured in films shot here.

 In the popular 1970s TV show The Rockford Files, starring James Garner, it was the first season's opening scene of episode 1 (The Kirkoff Case) airing September 13, 1974.

 It was featured in an episode of Huell Howser's TV series California's Golden Parks.

 During the final scenes of the Tom Petty's "Mary Jane's Last Dance" music video, Petty is seen carrying Kim Basinger through a cave before placing her in the water.

+The group photo on the cover of The Turtles Turtle Soup album (released in October, 1969) was taken here.

-In Better Call Saul, it was featured in the final season during the opening of the episode “Point and Shoot”.
-This sequence is thus far the only scene from the “Breaking Bad” universe not to be shot in New Mexico.
+In Better Call Saul, it was featured in the final season during the opening of the episode "Point and Shoot".
+This sequence is thus far the only scene from the "Breaking Bad" universe not to be shot in New Mexico.

-In ‘’The Big Lebowski’’, it was mentioned by Walter Sobchak John Goodman during the eulogy of Donald Theodore Kerabatsos Steve Buscemi as one of the many places Donny surfed.
+In ‘’The Big Lebowski’’, it was mentioned by Walter Sobchak John Goodman during the eulogy of Theodore Donald Kerabatsos Steve Buscemi as one of the many places Donny surfed.